Running is superb cardiovascular exercise, and if you do it properly, it can improve your health and fitness noticeably.

 1. Garmin Forerunner 645

 As heart rate monitors go, this one is pretty great.
-Garmin is a big name in GPS technology, and this running watch offers some premium features that will skyrocket your performance if used correctly.
+Garmin is a big name in GPS technology, and this running watch offers premium features that will skyrocket your performance if used correctly.

 If you enjoy swimming or cycling in addition to running, Forerunner 645 tracks stroke count, pace, distance, and a variety of other numbers.